Θ10: Finite-field case

-θ_{10} is the only cuspidal unipotent representation of Sp_{4}(F_{q}).
-It is the simplest example of a cuspidal unipotent representation of a reductive group, and also the simplest example of a degenerate cuspidal representation (one without a Whittaker model).

-General linear groups have no cuspidal unipotent representations and no degenerate cuspidal representations, so θ_{10} exhibits properties of general reductive groups that do not occur for general linear groups.
+In the finite-field setting, θ_{10} is the only cuspidal unipotent representation of Sp_{4}(F_{q}).
+It is also the smallest example of a cuspidal unipotent representation of a reductive group and the smallest example of a degenerate cuspidal representation.
+General linear groups do not have cuspidal unipotent representations, and they do not have degenerate cuspidal representations.
+Thus θ_{10} exhibits features of the representation theory of general reductive groups that are absent for general linear groups.